 - cooperative security.

-Each of the Alliance's core tasks are important.
-More information regarding the structure, operation, etc. of NATO can be found on their website https://www.nato.int.
+Each of the Alliance's core tasks have their own importance.
+More information regarding the structure, operation, etc. of NATO can be found on their official website http://www.nato.int.

 1. Deterrence and collective defence